Where Do Drag Queens Shop?

 - Thrift Stores

 If you're on a "drag on a dime" budget, thrift stores, discount stores and second-hand stores can be a great place to start when looking for drag costumes.
-You may not find the brightest or most glittery items ever, but many high-priced items such as overcoats, shoes and accessories can be found for a much cheaper price here than buying things from the latest range in a major store.
+You may not find the brightest or most glittery items ever, but many higher-priced items such as overcoats, drag shoes and accessories can be found for a much cheaper price here than buying things from the latest range in a major store.
 It is often a good idea for drag artists to buy a cheap but well-structured item at a thrift store and then embellish it with other items.

 Similar to thrift stores, many markets are good places to find cheap clothing options, either for wearing alone or for decorating by yourself.
 Additionally, markets are often home to large fabric stores, haberdasheries and wig stores.
 For wig and hair options, look for stores that provide for black hair.
 These are best stocked with all kinds of wig caps, hair wefts, lace front wigs, full lace wigs, hair care products and hair accessories.